Ho Ho Ho! The December holiday season is upon us!

 Social media is every marketer’s best weapon that needs to be used wisely.
 The right move can work wonders for your brand and help in boosting customer acquisition.
 The wrong move can tarnish your brand’s reputation and negatively impact your business.

 A great example of this is the US retail giant, Target.
-Target created content around COVID and posted them on its YouTube channel.
+During the pandemic, Target created content around COVID and posted them on its YouTube channel.
 The video content featured a playlist that aimed at helping shoppers during COVID, health and safety tips, and measures taken by the company to make the in-store shopping experience safe and smooth.
 Therefore, instead of focusing on selling its products directly, the company used an approach that emotionally connected with consumers.

 4. Create a Consistent Digital Customer Experience